apache/brooklyn-ui/README.md

 [ERROR]   mvn <goals> -rf :brooklyn-ui-utils
 ```

 This appears to be a non-deterministic environment issue.
-The workaround is to rerun the test,
+The workaround is to run the test again,
 resuming the build from the failed module.
 For example:

 ```bash